'Look beyond hunger' says U.N. as one in four lack access to healthy food

 “Governments are very much oriented to the production side.
 They believe that if there is food available, people will eat.
 In a way, that’s not true,” Jose Graziano da Silva told the Thomson Reuters Foundation.

-“We are not looking at the distribution, the markets, the behaviour of the people, the culture of the people.”
+“We are not looking at the distribution, the markets, the behavior of the people, the culture of the people.”

+But it also showed the number of hungry people increased in 2018 for the third year running.

-Hunger is on the rise in most of Africa, in parts of the Middle East and in Latin America and the Caribbean, the report said.
+Hunger is on the rise in most of Africa, in parts of the Middle East and in Latin America and the Caribbean, the report said, with conflict and climate shocks largely to blame.

-“Furthermore, economic shocks are contributing to prolonging and worsening the severity of food crises caused primarily by conflict and climate shocks,” it added.
+Jean-Michel Grand, executive director of Action Against Hunger UK, said the true scale of the problem was likely even bigger, and called for urgent global change.

+“Progress won’t be made if we don’t address the causes of conflict, the continuing inequality for women and girls, and weak health systems,” he said.

 “Obesity is out of control,” said Graziano da Silva, who likened the situation to the beginning of the Green Revolution in the 1960s and 1970s when high-yielding seeds, fertilisers and irrigation helped stave off famine in hungry parts of the world.